Exact epidemic dynamics for generally clustered, complex networks: Introduction

 \section{Introduction}

-Recent progress on exact analytic approaches to epidemics on clustered networks has been extremely fast.
+Recent progress on analytic approaches to epidemics on clustered networks has been extremely fast.
 Models have been proposed based on households~\cite{Trapman:2007,Ball:2009, Ball:2010}, and the more general concept of local-global networks~\cite{Ball:2002,Ball:2008}.
-Another recent innovation has come from generalisations of random graph theory~\cite{Newman:2009,Miller:2009,Karrer:2010}, and at the same time, general methods have been proposed for manipulation of master equations~\cite{Kiss:2010,Ross:2010}.
-These complement the traditional epidemiological approach to clustering based on moment closure~\cite{Keeling:1999} that has recently been applied graphs with more general motif structure~\cite{House:2009}.
+Another recent innovation has come from generalisations of random graph theory~\cite{Newman:2009,Miller:2009,Gleeson:2009, Gleeson:2009a,Karrer:2010,Bollobas:2011}, and at the same time, general methods have been proposed for manipulation of master equations~\cite{Simon:2011,Ross:2010}.
+These complement the traditional epidemiological approach to clustering based on moment closure~\cite{Keeling:1999} that has recently been applied to graphs with more general motif structure~\cite{House:2009}.

 This paper draws on much of this recent activity, making three main contributions.
-Firstly, a set of networks is defined using the new concept of a locale (which is distinct from the recently introduced concept of a role~\cite{Karrer:2010}) that have no restriction on the motifs that can be present.
-Secondly, exact epidemic dynamics are derived for these networks---the first time that manifestly exact results for transient epidemic dynamics of an infinite clustered network with non-homogeneous mixing outside the clusters have been derived.
+Firstly, a set of networks is defined using the concept of a locale (which is distinct from the recently introduced concept of a role~\cite{Karrer:2010} but closely related to the hypergraphs of~\cite{Bollobas:2011}) that have no restriction on the motifs that can be present.
+Secondly, epidemic dynamics are derived for these networks---the first time that manifestly asymptotically exact results for transient epidemic dynamics of an large clustered network with non-homogeneous mixing outside the clusters have been derived.
 Finally, techniques are presented for practical efficient calculation of quantities of interest.